-- Maintaining a strong internal financial control framework to ensure regularity, propriety and value for money in the organisation's activities, as evidenced in audit and internal scrutiny reports. - Managing procurement in accordance with the academy's Procurement and Tendering Policy to ensure spending decisions represent value for money, including obtaining 3 quotes or tenders for any expenditure over £5k. - Employing the services of a specialist broker in tendering for energy contracts and opting in to their buying group to leverage higher volumes. - Employing specialist procurement services to run a compliant tender process for a new photocopier leasing contract. - Effectively managing conflicts of interest to ensure integrity and openness in procurement decisions. - Continuing to buy-in finance and HR expertise to achieve value for money and minimise diseconomies of scale as the academy grows. - Benchmarking expenditure against other schools.
+- Maintaining a strong internal financial control framework to ensure regularity, propriety and value for money in the organisation's activities, as evidenced in audit and internal scrutiny reports. - Managing procurement in accordance with the academy's Procurement and Tendering Policy to ensure spending decisions represent value for money, including obtaining 3 quotes or tenders for any expenditure over £5k. - Effectively managing conflicts of interest to ensure integrity and openness in procurement decisions. - Employing a Finance Director to manage finance, contract, risk and HR functions and maximise economies of scale as the academy grows. - Reviewing outsourced ICT provision and negotiating a reduction in the annual managed service fee to the Academy. - Employing a Reprographics Officer to provide in-house resource to the reprographics provision. - Benchmarking expenditure against other schools.